 “Grains are often considered healthy because of the small amounts of vitamins and fiber that they contain.
 But grains in their most commonly consumed form spike blood sugar as effectively as table sugar.
 This occurs because the starch they contain is simply glucose molecules bound together in chains that begin to come apart as soon as you chew them.” – Genius Foods (pg.
 94), Max Lugavere

-Refined sugar of any type, corn syrup, agave syrup, even maple syrup and honey, they all have more or less the same impact on your insulin levels and will wreck havoc in your gut and cells.
-There are plenty of sweeteners that are generally considered safe, like Inulin, erythritol and monk fruit, but be careful of how much of those you are using.
-The sweet taste can be as addictive as anything coming from refined sugar, and if you start having sweet treats every day, even if considered safe, your brain will be super confused and will make you crave more sweet treats, which you really don’t want.
+Refined sugar of any type, corn syrup, agave syrup, even maple syrup, and honey, all have more or less the same impact on your insulin levels and will wreak havoc in your gut and cells.
+There are plenty of sweeteners generally considered safe, like Inulin, erythritol, and monk fruit, but be careful of how much of those you are using.
+The sweet taste can be as addictive as anything coming from refined sugar, and if you start having sweet treats every day, even if considered safe, your brain will be super confused and will make you crave more sweet treats which you really don’t want.

 To your fat cells, elevated insulin often means one thing: “party time!”.
 This was helpful – lifesaving, even – during more austere times.
 Today, it’s causing our bodies to stockpile fat in preparation for a famine that never seems to come. “ – Genius Foods (pg.
 96), Max Lugavere

 “It’s the sweetness, not the sugar.
 Now there is a problem with artificial or even natural (think stevia) noncaloric sweeteners.
-Your body can’t distinguish between the sweetness of sugar or other calorie sources and these calorie free sweeteners.
+Your body can’t distinguish between the sweetness of sugar or other calorie sources and these calorie-free sweeteners.
 That’s because the molecular structure (pattern) of the calorie-free sweeteners, fits into the sugar-docking port on your taste buds and prompts the same pleasure signal to your brain that real sugar prompts.
-Then, when the calories from real sugar (glucose) don’t arrive in your bloodstream, and are not detected by glucose receptors in your brain, your brain feels cheated.
+Then, when the calories from real sugar (glucose) don’t arrive in your bloodstream and are not detected by glucose receptors in your brain, your brain feels cheated.
 It “knows” you are eating sugar because it “tasted” sugar, but it’s really angry that the sugar didn’t arrive and prompts you to get some more.
 Back you go, looking for more sweet tastes”. – The Plant Paradox (pg.
 109), Dr. Steven Gundry

-(5) Eat REAL FOOD / Remove all highly processed food that are usually made with highly inflammatory oils and lots of sugar, even hidden ingredients and all sorts of junk (basically almost everything that comes in a package; there are exceptions though).
+These are usually made with highly inflammatory oils and lots of sugar, hidden ingredients, and junk (basically almost everything that comes in a package; there are exceptions, though).
 Read the labels and make sure every ingredient is safe for you.

 “Avoiding processed foods full of corn, soybean, and cottonseed oils is a small price to pay for eating delicious foods that are high in healthy fats – and maybe even losing weight in the process. “ – Superfuel (pg.
 132), by Dr. James Dinicolantonio and Dr. Joseph Mercola

-Take the palm of your hand, without fingers, as a measuring tool for a portion size.
-Anything that is bigger is too much.
+Take the palm of your hand, without fingers, as a measuring tool for the portion size.
+Anything bigger is too much.
 Have you heard of the word “condimeat“?
 Make animal protein a condiment for your meals, not the main ingredient.
-There is a new movement called “pagan” lifestyle, one that takes best of both paleo and vegan worlds: making vegetables the core of your diet and using quality meat as a condiment.
+A new movement called “pagan” lifestyle (started by Dr. Mark Hyman) takes the best of both paleo and vegan worlds: making vegetables the core of your diet and using quality meat as a condiment.
 This is also the main idea behind the plant paradox lifestyle.